JDENredden/jekyll/_posts/2017-08-07-slam-august.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/9qxJ6bznkNI" frameborder="0" allowfullscreen></iframe>

-I do find something endearing about slam poetry though, recently I have been following the work of a local Adelaide-based poet, (Roisin Maeve](http://www.roisinmaeve.com), who won this slam before.
+I do find something endearing about slam poetry though.
 My idea is to do something akin to the dual dialogue you hear a lot in musicals.
 In particular I really love the song *[Farmer Refuted](https://itun.es/au/6O3g9?i=1025212449)* by Lin-Manuel Miranda in Hamilton.

 ![Genius annotation for Farmer Refuted](/content/images/2017/08/Screen-Shot-2017-08-07-at-5.44.17-pm.png)